 There was only 190 km from Derby to Broome and we drove it in two hours.

-After all preparations were done, in the evening we just went to visit the beach.
-Our plan was to come back to Broome after Cape Leveque and stay there for a week to soak the atmosphere of this holiday destination and visit all interesting places.
+After all, preparations were done, in the evening we just went to visit the beach.
+Our plan was to come back to Broome after Cape Leveque and stay there for a week to soak the atmosphere of this holiday destination and visit all the interesting places.

 On the way to Middle Lagoon

-Next day, once the trailer was under the watchful eye of the locals, we headed to the Dampier Peninsula for three days.
-Our first stop was Middle Lagoon, so first part was to drive 85 km on a brick colored sand road.
+The next day, once the trailer was under the watchful eye of the locals, we headed to the Dampier Peninsula for three days.
+Our first stop was Middle Lagoon, so the first part was to drive 85 km on a brick-colored sand road.

 If the car fell off the ruts for a moment, the rear was immediately losing traction.
 As for overtaking, it was already a real ballet on ice.
 Then, the road turned to asphalt surface and for another 100 km was perfectly even.

-We stopped for the night at a campsite at the Middle Lagoon run by Aboriginal community.
+We stopped for the night at a campsite at the Middle Lagoon run by the Aboriginal community.